T

 Insider tips

-• Savannah's historic district is very walkable, but consider the trolley for an overview.
+• Savannah's historic district is very walkable, but consider the free DOT Express Shuttle for longer distances.

 • Stay hydrated, particularly during warmer months.